Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 • UMBI covers injuries; UMPD covers vehicle damage from uninsured drivers

-• Stacking can multiply your UM/UIM limits if you have multiple vehicles
+• Stacking can multiply your UM/UIM limits across multiple vehicles

 Compare Car Insurance Rates in Ohio